lidofinance/lido-improvement-proposals/LIPS/lip-38.md

         bytes   pubkey;         // dynamic type placed last, consistent with the queue's WithdrawalIntent }

-    /// New single path for partial and full withdrawal requests (used by VEBO-7002).
+    /// The single path for all partial and full withdrawal requests
+    /// (used by VEBO-7002 and the CSM Ejector).
     /// Applies the extracted-balance rate limit, forwards each request to the WithdrawalVault,
     /// and refunds any unused EIP-7002 fee to `refundRecipient`. function triggerWithdrawals(
         WithdrawalIntent[] calldata intents,
         address refundRecipient
     ) external payable;

-    /// Retained: full-withdrawal-only entry point with the existing external
-    /// signature, kept for backward compatibility with deployed consumers
-    /// (CSM Ejector).
-Since CSM is a 0x01 module, each request should consume
-    /// 32 ETH of the limit quota. function triggerFullWithdrawals(
-        IStakingRouter.ValidatorExitData[] calldata validatorsData,
-        address refundRecipient,
-        uint256 exitType
-    ) external payable;
 }
 ```

-Both entry points draw from the **same** extracted-balance rate limit, so the retained method cannot be used to bypass the per-frame limits.
+All callers go through this single entry point and draw from the **same** extracted-balance rate limit.

-As part of this it **drops `_notifyStakingModules`**: the current TWG calls back into staking modules (via the Staking Router's `onValidatorExitTriggered`) whenever it triggers an exit, which existed for the late-exit-penalty accounting that this release removes.

-Note that this is a **behavioral change for the retained `triggerFullWithdrawals`** as well: its external signature is unchanged, but it no longer notifies staking modules on exit.
-Any module-side logic hanging off that notification (e.g. CSM's EL-fee charge-back against operator bond) stops firing.
-This is a deliberate removal — see the [cost model](#flow-2--process-withdrawal-requests) in Flow 2.
+As part of this, it **drops `_notifyStakingModules`**: the current TWG calls back into staking modules whenever it triggers an exit, via the Staking Router’s `onValidatorExitTriggered`, which in turn calls the module’s `onValidatorExitTriggered`.
+This callback existed to support late-exit-penalty accounting, which is removed in this release.
+Exits triggered through the TWG no longer notify staking modules, so any module-side logic hanging off that notification (e.g. CSM's EL-fee charge-back against operator bond) stops firing.

 **Rate limiter.** The limiter is **balance-based** — it caps the total extracted balance per frame.
 Three rules apply: